hangxingliu/canvas-datagrid-patch/docs/draw/README.md

 # initDraw()

-The codes in `initDraw` and the codes before are used for these purposes:
+The code in `initDraw` and the code before are used for these purposes:

 - Trigger `beforedraw` event.
 - Check for no need to draw.
 - Initialize variables.

-> Because many developers maintained this project, there are two parts initializing codes in `self.draw`.
+> Because many developers maintained this project, there are two parts initializing code in `self.draw`.
 > - First part is followed the `self.draw = function (internal) {` closely
 > - Second part is the inner function `initDraw`